COAST: Enhancing the Code Debugging Ability of LLMs through Communicative Agent Based Data Synthesis: Introduction

 \section{Introduction}

-In the realm of software development, code debugging is an indispensable process for ensuring the functionality and reliability of applications~\cite{hailpern2002software,kirschner2020debugging}.
-With the complexity of software systems grows, traditional debugging methods, which often rely on heuristics~\cite{Le_Goues_Nguyen_Forrest_Weimer_2012,Wen_Chen_Wu_Hao_Cheung_2018} and predefined patterns~\cite{Hua_Zhang_Wang_Khurshid_2018,Liu_Koyuncu_Kim_Bissyandé_2019}, are reaching their limitations.
-The emergent ability of Large Language Models (LLMs)~\cite{chatgpt,touvron2023llama} has opened up new horizons in automated debugging, offering a more flexible and comprehensive approach to identifying and rectifying code errors~\cite{chen2023teaching}.
+In software development, code debugging is a crucial stage for ensuring the functionality and reliability of applications~\cite{hailpern2002software,kirschner2020debugging}.
+Traditional code debugging methods often rely on heuristics~\cite{Le_Goues_Nguyen_Forrest_Weimer_2012,Wen_Chen_Wu_Hao_Cheung_2018} and predefined patterns~\cite{Hua_Zhang_Wang_Khurshid_2018,Liu_Koyuncu_Kim_Bissyandé_2019}.
+However, these methods are reaching their limits, as software systems become increasingly complex.

-The capabilities of LLMs have been extensively explored for code-related tasks such as code generation and translation~\cite{codex,luo2023wizardcoder,zheng2023codegeex,li2023starcoder,guo2024deepseek}.
-However, their debugging capabilities remain relatively underexplored.
-Recently, researchers have begun to focus on using LLMs for self-debugging to repair buggy code iteratively~\cite{chen2023teaching,zhang2023self,wang2024intervenor}.
-To better evaluate the code debugging ability, researchers are now building benchmarks to assess the code debugging capabilities of LLMs~\cite{tian2024debugbench,guo2024codeeditorbench}.
-Nevertheless, existing code debugging benchmarks face two main issues: 1) They primarily design tasks around code repair, which is insufficient for a comprehensive evaluation of code debugging ability.
-2) Constructing buggy code using GPT-4~\cite{achiam2023gpt} fails to capture the complexity and diversity of code errors encountered in real development environments.

-To address these challenges, this paper introduces \benchmark, a comprehensive benchmark designed to evaluate the debugging capabilities of LLMs. \benchmark introduces four tasks: BUG Localization, BUG Identification, Code Review, and Code Repair, which are designed to test the LLMs' ability not only to identify and classify errors but also to provide correct code solutions.
-These tasks are of different difficulty levels and represent common debugging scenarios in real software development environments, making the evaluation both representative and challenging.
-Besides, each task in \benchmark includes Python, C++, and Java.
-Additionally, \benchmark incorporates the real user-written buggy codes and GPT-4 generated buggy codes to better simulate real-world software development.
-While collecting user-written buggy codes, we also implement strict quality control to prevent data leakage in \benchmark.
+Large Language Models (LLMs)~\cite{chatgpt,touvron2023llama} have opened new avenues for automated code debugging, enabling more flexible and comprehensive methods to identify and resolve code errors~\cite{chen2023teaching}.
+As illustrated in Figure~\ref{fig: debug}, the debugging process of humans typically involves multiple essential stages: locating buggy code segments, analyzing root causes of bugs, and repairing identified issues~\cite{chen2406coder}.
+In addition, a comparison is made between the code before and after repair to check whether the issue is actually solved.
+Each of these stages is critical for successfully fixing bugs.
+However, existing debugging benchmarks~\cite{tian2024debugbench,khan2023xcodeeval,huq2022review4repair} primarily focus on assessing LLMs' capability to fix bugs, overlooking their performance in the distinct stages in the human debugging process.